Kinlochshiel

 Kinlochshiel Shinty Club is a shinty club based in Rèaraig, Balmacara, near Kyle of Lochalsh, Lochalsh, Scotland.
-The club has two sides, a senior team which competes in the Mowi Premiership and a reserve team in North Division One.
+The club has two men's sides, a senior team which competes in the Premiership and a reserve team in North Division One.

 Kinlochshiel won their first ever senior national trophy with the 2016 MacAulay Cup.
 In 2017 they won their inaugural premiership, becoming only the fourth team to do so, and the second not based in Badenoch.
 In 2021 they completed a club grand slam by adding the Camanachd Cup and MacTavish Cup for the first time.

 History

 The club was the result of an amalgamation of three clubs: Kintail, Lochalsh and Glenshiel, who first joined forces in 1958.
 These teams competed for the Conchra Cup alongside Lochcarron.

 The club won its first trophies in the form of the Sutherland Cup in 1962 and the Strathdearn in 1975.
 Whilst the club have been successful over the years, a troublesome patch in the 1990s led to Kinlochshiel dropping down to the lowest division in the North and working their way back up the leagues and re-establishing a reserve team.
 This has reaped long term benefits and the club are now considered one of the best teams outside the top flight.
-The club boasts international players Finlay MacRae and Keith MacRae in their ranks.
+The club boasts international players Finlay MacRae and Keith MacRae in their ranks, the surname MacRae being synonymous with the club and the local area.

 In 2006, the club was joined by the wider shinty community in mourning for Johnny "Ach" Macrae, referee co-ordinator for the Camanachd Association and former North Player of the Year who died at the age of 50.
 His funeral was attended by over 3000 people.